-The veteran insignia is midway between the main emblem and the pole and midway between the top and bottom of the flag.
+The veteran insignia is used on BSA flags to mark major anniversaries and show the unit, council, or camp as a "veteran."
+The veteran insignia is midway between the main emblem and the pole, and midway between the top and bottom of the flag.
 It is a smaller version of the BSA emblem, but instead of "Be Prepared" it has "100" to mark Kia Kima's 100 years of service.

-Four golden stars are sewn six inches from the pole-edge of the flag and at six-inch intervals from the bottom of the flag up to the veteran insignia.
-These four stars memorialize Kia Kima staff alumni who gave their life in service to their country.
+Four golden stars memorialize Kia Kima staff alumni who gave their life in service to their country.
+These four stars are sewn six inches from the pole-edge of the flag and at six-inch intervals from the bottom of the flag up to the veteran insignia.
 Although only four are currently known, there are likely others who have not been recorded.

 2nd Lt.
 Frederick William Fiedler, Jr.

 US Army.
 Kia Kima Staff in 1937.
 Eagle Scout out of Troop 29 of Evergreen Presbyterian Church in Memphis.
 Killed August 24, 1944, in Les Ormes, France.
 Lt.
 Fiedler commanded a platoon in the 2nd Cavalry Regiment.
 During an attack, another platoon leader was killed.
 Lt.
 Fiedler then took command of both platoons and led them to defeat the Germans, but he was mortally wounded in the process.
 Lt.
 Fiedler was posthumously awarded the Bronze Star for his actions.

 Captain William Lee Hartley

 US Marine Corps.
 Kia Kima Waterfront Staff in 1955.
 Eagle Scout and member of Explorer Post 22 in Memphis.
 Killed August 23, 1966, by mortar fire during Operation Prairie in the Vietnam War.